Partial resampling to approximate covering integer programs: The rounding algorithm

-Suppose that $i$ turns at $(k,j)$.
-In this case, there must be sets $Z_1, \dots, Z_j$ such that: \begin{enumerate} \item[(C1)] The first $j$ resampled sets for constraint $k$ are respectively $Z_1, \dots, Z_j$ \item[(C2)] $i \in Z_j$ \item[(C3)] During the $j$th resampling of constraint $k$, we set $x_i = 1$. \end{enumerate}
+\begin{proof}[Proof of Theorem~\ref{a1exi-thm}] There are two possible ways to have $x_i = 1$: either $x_i = 1$ at the initial sampling, or $x_i$ first becomes equal to one during the $j^{\text{th}}$ resampling of constraint $k$.
+The former event has probability $p_i$.
+If the latter event occurs, there must be sets $Z_1, \dots, Z_j$ such that: \begin{enumerate} \item[(B1)] The first $j$ resampled sets for constraint $k$ are respectively $Z_1, \dots, Z_j$ \item[(B2)] $i \in Z_j$ \item[(B3)] During the $j^{\text{th}}$ resampling of constraint $k$, we set $x_i = 1$. \end{enumerate}

-Now, observe that the probability of (C3), conditional on (C1), (C2), is $p_i$.
-The reason for this is that event (C3) occurs \emph{after} (C1), (C2) are already determined.
-Thus, we can use time-stochasticity to compute the conditional probability.